 The best leadership style for any situation depends on a number of factors, including the nature of the task, the goals of the group, and the personalities of the team members.
 Leaders should also be aware of their own strengths and weaknesses before choosing a particular style.

 For example, if a company is experiencing rapid growth, it may be helpful to have a leader who allows employees to make their own decisions and take on more responsibility.
-However, if a company is in the midst of a crisis, it may be more beneficial to have a leader who is able to take charge and make quick decisions.
+However, if a company is in the midst of a crisis, it may be more beneficial to have a leader who can take charge and make quick decisions.

 Anbazhagan, S., & R. Kotur, B. (2014).
 Worker productivity, leadership style relationship.
 IOSR Journal of Business and Management, 16(8), 62–70. https://doi.org/10.9790/487X-16846270